TechwriterSSchmidt/ChainJuicer/README.md

 *   **VCC:** Board dependent (e.g. 5V-12V for Wide Range boards, or 3.3V/5V for standard)
 *   **GND:** GND
 *   **Data:** GPIO 15 (Default) - Requires 4.7kΩ Pull-Up Resistor to VCC.

+## 🔌 Aux Port Manager (GPIO 17)

+The system features a versatile Auxiliary Output (MOSFET/Relay driver) that can be configured for two main purposes:

+### 1. Smart Power (Switched Live)
+Turns on your accessories (Navigation, USB, Lights) only when the engine is running.
+*   **Logic:** Uses the IMU to detect engine vibration and movement.
+*   **Timeout:** Keeps power ON for 10 seconds after motion stops (prevents flickering).
+*   **Benefit:** No need to tap into the bike's wiring harness or ignition switch.
+Connect directly to the battery via the Chain Juicer.

+### 2. Automated Heated Grips
+Advanced PWM control for heated grips, far superior to simple "Low/High" switches.
+*   **Base Level:** Set your preferred minimum heat.
+*   **Speed Compensation:** Increases heat as you ride faster (Wind chill factor).
+*   **Temp Compensation:** Increases heat as it gets colder (requires Temp Sensor).
+*   **Rain Boost:** Automatically adds extra heat when Rain Mode is active.
+*   **Startup Boost:** Heats up quickly (e.g. 80% for 60s) when you start the ride.

+**Configuration:**
+All parameters (Base %, Speed Factor, Temp Factor, Boosts) are fully configurable via the new "Aux Config" web page.

 ## 🛠 Hardware